Amose3535/PYTDL/README.md

 Yet another YouTube video downloader made with python

 ### <mark>IMPORTANT NOTE</mark>:
-THIS FILE CAN  AND PROBABLI WILL GET FLAGGED AS VIRUS BY ANTIVIRUSES BECAUSE IT ISN'T SIGNED (I'm just too poor to .
+THIS FILE CAN  AND PROBABLY WILL GET FLAGGED AS VIRUS BY ANTIVIRUSES BECAUSE IT ISN'T SIGNED (I'm just too poor to).
 If you want to download it **you can manually allow it** in your software but **DO NOT** deactivate your antivirus only to download this program, it's just a YT downloader.
 ITS NOT WORTH IT

 Pros: